jaspector

 Building permits required for all construction, alterations, and renovations under the NJ Uniform Construction Code.

-Typical processing time is 20 business days for complete applications under the NJ Uniform Construction Code..
+Building permit processing times in unincorporated Essex County, NJ typically run 20 business days for complete applications under the NJ Uniform Construction Code..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Essex County, NJ.
 The following work is generally exempt: Ordinary maintenance and minor repairs (confirm with county before proceeding).
 Note: Confirm exemption status with Essex County Engineering before proceeding.
 Most properties in Essex County are within incorporated municipalities; verify jurisdictional status first.
+When in doubt, confirm with the local building department before starting work.